 PPE (PERSONAL PROTECTIVE EQUIPMENT)

-Hard hats, safety shoes and hi-vis vests (PPE) are compulsory for anyone in the halls during the build-up from Thursday 7 to Wednesday 13 September.
-Depending on conditions within halls, PPE may also be required on Thursday 14 September.
-Hard hats and safety shoes are compulsory during exhibition breakdown.
-Tuesday 19 September is the first official full structural breakdown day until the end of the last breakdown day Thursday 21 September.
+Hard hats, safety shoes and hi-vis vests (PPE) are compulsory for anyone in the halls during build-up and breakdown.
 PPE can be ordered through the RAI Webshop or purchased onsite at the RAI Hospitality Crew Centre (subject to availability).
 Please familiarise yourself with the RAI Safety Factsheet.